 He replied with, “No idea”!

-I said, “They play golf a lot and Holdens and Fords have large boots to put a set of golf clubs in”.
+I said, “They play golf a lot, and Holden and Ford cars have large boots to put a set of golf clubs in”.

 And since we know who your target market is, we now know where to advertise to them – on the small signs at each golf course hole near the tea off.